-Note: The combined earpiece speaker + sensor assembly affixed to the back of the display is paired to your individual iPhone from the factory, so you must transfer it from your old display to your new one as instructed below during any display replacement.
+The combined earpiece speaker + sensor assembly affixed to the back of the display is paired to your individual iPhone from the factory, so you must transfer it from your old display to your new one during any display replacement.
 It contains the flood illuminator, which is part of the biometric Face ID security feature.
 If it is damaged or replaced, Face ID will cease to function, so take extra care not to damage any of these components during this procedure.
 If damaged, only Apple can restore Face ID function.

-Note: If your iPhone's auto brightness feature does not work properly after your screen repair, make sure your iPhone is updated to iOS 12.
-True Tone functionality is disabled after a screen replacement, even when using an original Apple screen.
+Note: True Tone functionality is disabled after a screen replacement, even when using an original Apple screen.